AkiThuong/a-ware-demo-react/README.md

 The QR Code Scanner Library: https://github.com/mebjas/html5-qrcode

-The decoder used for the QR code reading is from Zxing-js https://github.com/zxing-js/library
+The decoder used for the QR code reading is from Zxing-js: https://github.com/zxing-js/library